 The evaluator shall examine the TSS to confirm that it describes the behaviour of the TOE when a connection cannot be established during the validity check of a certificate used in establishing a trusted channel.
 The evaluator shall verify that any distinctions between trusted channels are described.
 If the requirement that the administrator is able to specify the default action, then the evaluator shall ensure that the guidance documentation contains instructions on how this configuration action is performed.

+Guidance Documentation

+The evaluator shall also ensure that the guidance documentation describes the configuration required in the operating environment so the TOE can use the certificates.
+The guidance documentation shall also include any required configuration on the TOE to use the certificates.
+The guidance document shall also describe the steps for the Security Administrator to follow if the connection cannot be established during the validity check of a certificate used in establishing a trusted channel.

 Tests

 The evaluator shall perform the following test for each trusted channel:

 The evaluator shall demonstrate that using a valid certificate that requires certificate validation checking to be performed in at least some part by communicating with a non-TOE IT entity.
-The evaluator shall then manipulate the environment so that the TOE is unable to verify the validity of the certificate, and observe that the action selected in FIA_X509_EXT.2.2 is performed.
+The evaluator shall then manipulate the environment so that the TOE is unable to verify the validity of the certificate and observe that the action selected in FIA_X509_EXT.2.2 is performed.
 If the selected action is administrator-configurable, then the evaluator shall follow the guidance documentation to determine that all supported administrator-configurable options behave in their documented manner.

 FIA_X509_EXT.3 Extended: X509 Certificate Requests